Kevin Systrom: Google

-Burbn

 He made the prototype of what later became Burbn and pitched it to Baseline Ventures and Andreessen Horowitz at a party.
 He came up with the idea while on a vacation in Mexico when his girlfriend was unwilling to post her photos because they did not look good enough when taken by the iPhone 4 camera.
 The solution to the problem was to use filters, effectively hiding the qualitative inferiority of the photographs.
 Subsequently, Systrom developed the X-Pro II filter that is still in use on Instagram today.

 After the first meeting, he decided to quit his job in order to explore whether or not Burbn could become a company.
 Within 2 weeks of quitting his job, he received US$500,000 seed funding round from both Baseline Ventures and Andreessen Horowitz.
 While in San Francisco, Systrom and Mike Krieger built Burbn, an HTML 5 check-in service, into a product that allowed users to do many things: check into locations, make plans (future check-ins), earn points for hanging out with friends, post pictures, and much more.
 However, recalling their studies in Mayfield Fellows Program, Krieger and Systrom identified that Burbn contained too many features and the users did not want a complicated product.
 They decided to focus on one specific feature, photo-sharing.
 The development of Burbn led to creation of Instagram.
 A month after launching, Instagram had grown to 1 million users.
 A year later, Instagram hit more than 10 million users.